k-koech/Journal-Shamiri/README.md

 ##### Home Page
+###### In this page a user can;
-- A user can view and delete a journal( delete button appears once you slide a journal card)
+- view and delete a journal( delete button appears once you slide a journal card)
-- A user can filter journals based on categories by clicking of a specific category
+- filter journals based on categories by clicking of a specific category
-- A user can view individual journal by clicking on the card
+- view individual journal by clicking on the card
 - A use can View his/her profile and can go to profile page by clicking on it.
-- A user can Click on summary of  Journals and View all journals and cal filter them by dates, (daily, monthly and weekly) and also search by title or content
+- Click on summary of  Journals and View all journals and cal filter them by dates, (daily, monthly and weekly) and also search by title or content
 ![Homepage1](images/homepage1.jpeg)
 ![Homepage2](images/homepage2.jpeg)